Bob Brown (wrestler): Early life

 Brown was born in Shoal Lake, Manitoba, but grew up in the St. James-Assiniboia area of Winnipeg.
-He was given the nickname "Bulldog" in grade school.
-Brown worked as a police officer before becoming a professional wrestler.
+He was given the nickname "Bulldog" in grade school and worked as a police officer before becoming a professional wrestler.

 Professional wrestling career

 Having worked as a policeman in Manitoba, Brown also played hockey.
-He started wrestling in 1962 in Manitoba and eventually worked in New Brunswick and Alberta as a smart alec heel.
-In interviews he often argued about the events that had happened by turning the facts around.
-From 1969–1974 and in the early 1980s, Brown wrestled for NWA All Star Wrestling in Vancouver and formed tag teams with Gene Kiniski and John Quinn.
-In New Brunswick in the mid 1970s he fought Leo Burke and Stephen Petitpas.
-He also made appearances in Kansas City and St. Louis against Harley Race, Bruiser Brody and Marty Jannetty.
+He started wrestling in the late 50s, working in places like Manitoba, Prince Edward Island, Nova Scotia, New Brunswick and Alberta.
+From 1969 to 1974 and in the early 1980s, Brown wrestled for NWA All Star Wrestling in Vancouver and formed tag teams with Gene Kiniski and John Quinn.
+In Atlantic Grand Prix Wrestling in the Maritime Provinces of Eastern Canada in the mid-1970s, he fought the likes of Leo Burke and Stephen Petitpas.
+He worked as a face for ten years in Kansas City before turning heel in late 1985.
+In interviews, he often argued about the events that had happened by turning the facts around.
+Brown fought with many big names throughout his career including Harley Race and Bill Dundee.
+Brown was a part of the WrestleRock event on April 20, 1986, where he was defeated by Giant Baba.

-Brown wrestled for NWA Central States where he won the Central States heavyweight and tag team titles.
+He found his greatest success while wrestling for NWA Central States.
+On June 14, 1968, Brown won a tournament for his first reign with the NWA Central States Heavyweight Championship, and held it a total of 19 times.
+Brown also held the NWA Central States Tag Team Championship 12 times with many partners.
 He often worked as booker for the Central States and several other promotions.
+Brown even wrestled for the World Wrestling Council in Puerto Rico, forming a tag team with Dale Veasey known as the Hunters.
+They won the WWC World Tag Team Championship from Mark and Chris Youngblood on August 26, 1987, before dropping the titles back to the Youngbloods on September 20.

-Brown wrestled for Stampede Wrestling where he won the Stampede International Tag Team Championship, alongside Kerry Brown, who was billed as Brown's son, but was actually his nephew.
-The pair defeated Chris Benoit and Biff Wellington for the championship on June 9, 1989.
+Brown also wrestled for Stampede Wrestling with Kerry Brown, who was billed as Brown's son, but was actually his nephew.
+On June 9, 1989, the Browns won the Stampede International Tag Team Championship from Chris Benoit and Biff Wellington.
 That same year, Brown began working as the color commentator for Stampede's television show, alongside Ed Whalen.
-Brown retired from wrestling after a 37-year career in 1994, following a heart attack.
-He worked briefly for WWF as a referee.

 Personal life and death

 Brown's brother Doug is a wrestling promoter, and his son David worked as a professional wrestling referee under the name David Puttnam.
 Brown was the uncle of Kerry Brown, who was a professional wrestler.

-In 1996, Brown suffered a heart attack, and was pronounced dead twice before being revived.
-This caused him to retire from in-ring competition.
-Following his retirement, he worked as a security guard (along with Rufus R. Jones - another professional wrestler) at a horse and dog racing track in Kansas City, Kansas and the formally named Flamingo Casino, now known as Isle of Capri Casino in Kansas City, Missouri until his death on February 5, 1997.
+In 1996, Brown suffered a heart attack, and was pronounced dead twice before being revived, causing his retirement from in-ring competition.
+Following his retirement, he worked as a security guard at a horse and dog racing track in Kansas City, and the formerly named Flamingo Casino, now known as Isle of Capri Casino in Kansas City, Missouri.

+Brown died of a heart attack while working at the casino on February 5, 1997, at the age of 58.